 He’s quite right: the French word for vagina (le vagin) is masculine, despite a. coming from a feminine Latin root and b.
 OH COME ON.
 David Sedaris (2000), ‘Make That a Double’, from Me Talk Pretty One Day (London, Abacus), p.
 188.

 You can read more about the woman/female debate in the New York Times.
-Or just use an adjective as an adjective and a noun as a noun and stop pissing me off.
+Or just use adjectives to describe stuff and nouns to name stuff and stop pissing about.